aholanda/k-index/README.md

 ## Reproducibility

-The results can be totally reproduced by executing the following instructions.
+The results can be totally reproduced by performing the following instructions:

 ### Automatic